-Now I want to clarify what I mean by exercise here.
-I mention running, which as Julie covered in this week’s blog, is not for everyone.
-However, exercise can be anything from mountain biking with friends and walking the dog, to doing the vacuuming and mowing the lawn on a Sunday afternoon.
+When talking about exercise, it can be anything from mountain biking with friends and walking the dog, to doing the vacuuming and mowing the lawn on a Sunday afternoon.
 Any physical activity that causes your heart rate to increase, is exercise!

 TIP #1: Walk away from your cravings.

 Go for a brisk walk when you feel a sugar or carb craving coming on.
 Do this often instead of running to the refrigerator and you’ll find yourself craving the exercise instead of the sweet snack.

 Rewarding ourselves with a snack or dessert can be traced right back to childhood.
 How often do we promise candy to a child if the vegetables get eaten?
 Replace sweet treats with other rewards like a visit to the park or playground and teach your children from a young age not to associate sugar with a reward.